Mosquid/mosquid/README.md

 My name is Dmitry Mosquid and I am a software engineer (or rather a web developer) with a passion for technological detective challenges (e.g. Dima, take a look, I got a super weird bug).

-I can be applicable in designing complex web applications, consulting on infrastructure, or building an MVP.
+I can be applicable in designing complex web applications, consulting on infrastructure, or building MVPs.
 If you are interested in any of these, do not hesitate to get in touch.

 mosquid@oqva.io
 https://t.me/mosquid